SwiftStudies/SKTiledKit/Documentation/Maps.md

-#  Levels
+#  Maps

-Not all kinds of level, or standard properties of levels are supported yet.
+Not all kinds of map, or standard properties of maps are supported yet.
 The following are supported

 ## Support for standard Tiled Properties